musshorn/Dota-2-Building-Helper/README.md

 * Added onConstructionCancelled for when a player right clicks while buildings are shift queued, this is called once for each building cancelled
 * Added onConstructionFailed for when a building can no longer be placed on that gridnav square
 * Minimum BuildingSize is 2.
 T__'s point_simple_obstruction entity always takes up EXACTLY 2x2 gridnav squares (adjusting its scale didnt' seem to change anything)

+# Future

+A list of dreamboat features that could be added

+* Add API's to adjust building properties, for example applyPercentageMaxHPModifier(float) for research that's pretty common in TD games where you might increase building health by 20%.
+Similar methods for armour etc. also flat values like +1000 to max hp.
+* Split the file up into 2-3 smaller files, way easier to maintain.
+Builders probably deserve their own file, the API+init can probably be in one
+* Solve the mystery of aligning it with the dota gridnav, also add 1x1 blockers
+* Come up with a better mapping of the 3d world to a 2d shape in flash, add the models in flash